-Budapest, Hungary – New statistics highlighting the stranglehold of foreign companies in Central European countries might add grist to the mill of nationalist leaders slamming the “economic colonization” of Western countries.
+Budapest, Hungary – New statistics highlighting the stranglehold of foreign companies in Central europe might add grist to the mill of nationalist leaders slamming the “economic colonization” of Western countries.

 According to Eurostat data, 1.2% of companies in the EU were foreign-controlled.
 On average, the foreign-owned businesses in EU member states accounted for 15.3% of employment and 25% of the (non-financial) economy’s added-value, a rise of more than 2 percentage points compared to 2010.